mateusdotcc/CSTV/README.md

 Please first create a free account in [PandaScore](https://app.pandascore.co/signup) and copy **your access token** to your **.env** file in `PANDA_API_KEY=code_here`

+Copy the `.env.example` file and rename to `.env` and paste your access token.

 ### Run Project:

 ```bash